 This file selection is available in the PowerGREP5.pgl library as "Office: Search-and-replace through Word documents (DOCX only)".

 To indicate which Word documents to search through, click on the folder that contains them in the "folders and files" tree.
 Then select Include File or Folder or Include Folder and Subfolders from the File Selector menu.

 Finally, prepare and execute your search-and-replace on the Action panel.

 When PowerGREP converts Word documents to plain text, you can only search-and-replace through the body text of the documents.
-The conversion does not show any metadata, so you can't edit that.
+The conversion does not show any metadata such as hyperlinks, so you can't edit that.